CdecPGL/minimal-serializer/README.md

 ### C++

-- A compiler which is compatible with C++17 (VC++15.7, g++7 or clang5)
+- A compiler which is compatible with C++17 (VS15.7, g++7 or clang5)
+  - Concepts and the UTF-8 string type are supported in compilers which is compatible with C++20
 - Boost Library
   - Minimal Support: 1.67 or higher
-  - Float Type Support: 1.74 or higher
+  - Floating Point Number Type Support: 1.74 or higher
+  - C++20 Support: 1.77 or higher
 - nameof C++ (this is included in this repository)

 #### Tested Compilers

-- g++ 8.3.0
+- g++ 10.3.1
-- Clang 8.0.0
+- Clang 12.0.1
-- MSVC 14.6.2
+- MSVC 14.30 (VS 17.0.2)

 ### C#

-- .NET FrameWork or .NET Core wich is compatible with .NET Standard 2.0
+- .NET FrameWork or .NET Core which is compatible with .NET Standard 2.0

 ## Install